← Back to Blog

 In this guide, we explore the top 9 AI agent frameworks you can use to create powerful AI solutions tailored to your business needs.
 Each of these frameworks has its own set of powerful AI capabilities designed to meet the goals and technical needs of the business as well as scales.
 While there is no one-size-fits-all AI framework for every system, we hope this guide helps you identify the most suitable framework that aligns with your business’s unique needs and technical requirements.

 LangChain has emerged as a go-to framework for developers building LLM-powered applications, simplifying the handling of complex workflows with its modular tools and robust abstractions.
 The core strength of LangChain is its ability to build applications involving LLMs and complex workflows.
-It can be easily integrated with APIs, databases, and external tools, making it highly flexible for different applications.
+Its companion library, LangGraph (now at v1.2.7), provides a standalone graph-based runtime for building stateful, multi-actor agents — and no longer requires other langchain-* packages.
+Together, LangChain and LangGraph can be easily integrated with APIs, databases, and external tools, making the ecosystem highly flexible for different applications.

 This is particularly beneficial for use cases like building conversational assistants, automated document analysis and summarization, personalized recommendation systems, and research assistants across various domains.
 We'd recommend this framework for both mature corporations and beginner startups.
 It's particularly well-suited for mature companies, especially those with large-scale natural language processing (NLP) use cases, as well as startups developing AI-powered products.